pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 ### Assigning value(s)

 You can assign value to the som object by using the `assign` method.\
-The method takes 2 arguments:
-* path of the field
-* value of the field
+Method description:

+* assign
+  Assign a value to a specific path provided.
+  Arguments:
+  * path : REQUIRED : path using the dot notation to specify where to place the value.
+  * value : REQUIRED : Value to be assigned

+#### Examples
 such as:
 ```JS
     som.assign('_tenant.firstname','julien')